JisuKlk/FishingApp/README.md

-# FISHING APP
+![Logo](https://github.com/JisuKlk/FishingApp/blob/main/fishing_app/backend/public/src/logo_fishingapp.png)

 FishingApp is an app designed for fishermen who want to keep a detailed record of their catches.
 With this tool, you can document every fish you catch, including details such as species, weight, length, location and date of capture.

-![Logo](https://github.com/JisuKlk/FishingApp/blob/main/fishing_app/backend/public/src/logo_fishingapp.png)

 ## FAQ